You may have some jewelry about

 insurance, payroll, etc. If a dealer pays 40-50% for the item itself, then

 the amount left for profit is only about 20%.
-These are just example figures, but you get the
+These are just example figures, but

 What a dealer will pay can vary widely.
 It will depend on